isrdoc/mixie/docs/feature-branch-setup.md

 During the setup process, you'll need to:

+1. **Pull Request**: The script automatically creates a draft PR which triggers Supabase branch creation
-1. **Supabase Project Creation**: When prompted, go to your Supabase dashboard and verify that a new project was created for your branch
+2. **Supabase Project Creation**: When prompted, go to your Supabase dashboard and verify that a new project was created for your branch
-2. **Environment Variables**: The script will extract and configure environment variables automatically
+3. **Environment Variables**: The script will extract and configure environment variables automatically
-3. **Confirmation**: Press Enter when the Supabase project is ready
+4. **Confirmation**: Press Enter when the Supabase project is ready

 ### Alternative Methods